catalinred/catalinred.github.com/_posts/2014-11-10-form-controls-currentcolor-pseudo-elements.markdown

 ### Checkbox

 The main trick here is to use the already well known "check" HTML entity, represented by Unicode `U+2714`.
-For the both checkboxes and radios, we're using [adjacent sibling selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Adjacent_sibling_selectors) in order to get the toggling behavior.
+Also, for both checkboxes and radios, we're using [adjacent sibling selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Adjacent_sibling_selectors) in order to get the toggling behavior.

 Everything else is just CSS poetry.